hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step3-search.md

 ## Helm Hub

-Now, the canonical source for Helm charts is the Helm Hub, an aggregator for distributed chart repos.
+Now, the canonical source for Helm charts is [Helm Hub](https://hub.helm.sh/), an aggregator for distributed chart repos.
 This central registry that has risen from the need for us to have a single place for us to search for charts.
-[Helm Hub](https://hub.helm.sh/).
 While these charts are listed here, the actual charts are hosted in a growing variety of repos.
 If you find a chart of interest the page for the specific chart will reveal the chart name, list of versions ([semver.org](https://semver.org/) format) and the repo where the chart can be found.

 There are over 1400 charts available and growing each day.